manoharan-lab/holopy/docs/source/users/install.rst

 Instructions for Users
 ^^^^^^^^^^^^^^^^^^^^^^

-If you want to compile and install the binary build of holopy on your system, unpack the source archive and run
+If you want to compile and install the binary build of HoloPy on your system, unpack the source archive and run

 ``python setup.py install``

 as root.
-This will build the packages and install holopy in the local dist-packages directory of your python installation, so that python will automatically be able to find it when you type "import holopy".
+This will build the packages and install HoloPy in the local dist-packages directory of your python installation, so that python will automatically be able to find it when you type "import holopy".

-If you are a developer, you might not want to do this because you might eventually find yourself with two versions of holopy on your system, one installed globally and one installed locally.
+If you are a developer, you might not want to do this because you might eventually find yourself with two versions of HoloPy on your system, one installed globally and one installed locally.
 An alternative is below.